Bicyclo(1.1.1)pentane

 Bicyclo[1.1.1]pentane is an organic compound, the simplest member of the bicyclic bridged compounds family.
 It is a hydrocarbon with formula C5H8.
 The molecular structure consists of three rings of four carbon atoms each.

 Bicyclo[1.1.1]pentane is a highly strained molecule.

 Usage

-Kenneth Wiberg and Frederick Walker used bicyclo[1.1.1]pentane to make [1.1.1]propellane.
+Kenneth Wiberg and Frederick Walker used a bicyclo[1.1.1]pentane derivative to make [1.1.1]propellane.
+Conversely, some substituted bicyclo[1.1.1]pentanes are best synthesized from the corresponding propellanes.

 The bicyclo[1.1.1]pentane structure has been used as an unusual bioisostere for a phenyl ring.